 Prior Partners: Interfaith Children’s Movement in collaboration with Gwinnett SToPP

-The Partnership: The goal of this project is to expand and leverage the existing grassroots, community-based coalition, managed by Gwinnett Parent Coalition to Dismantle the School to Prison Pipeline (Gwinnett SToPP) and Interfaith Children's Movement (ICM), to develop and implement a plan to reduce the number of African American males in special education classes who are at risk of being pushed out of school and into the juvenile and criminal justice systems -- a trend known as the "school to prison pipeline" (STPP).
-The school to prison pipeline is the funneling of children from the public school system into the juvenile and criminal justice systems, in part, due to zero tolerance school discipline policies and practices, disproportionate application of student suspensions, high stakes testing and administrative practices that adversely affect children of color, poor children and children with learning disabilities or learning differences.
+The goal of this project was to expand and leverage the existing grassroots, community-based coalition, managed by Gwinnett Parent Coalition to Dismantle the School to Prison Pipeline (Gwinnett SToPP) and Interfaith Children's Movement (ICM), to develop and implement a plan to reduce the number of African American males in special education classes who are at risk of being pushed out of school and into the juvenile and criminal justice systems -- a trend known as the "school-to-prison pipeline" (STPP).
+The school-to-prison pipeline is the funneling of children from the public school system into the juvenile and criminal justice systems, in part, due to zero tolerance school discipline policies and practices, disproportionate application of student suspensions, high stakes testing and administrative practices that adversely affect children of color, poor children and children with learning disabilities or learning differences.

 Interfaith Children’s Movement (ICM) was founded in 2001 in response to the adverse conditions affecting children in our state, including high rates of juvenile justice involvement, educational failure and child sex trafficking.

 ICM advocates on behalf of Georgia’s children at the policy and services level by engaging faith communities in calling for justice and servicing the needs of children across Georgia.
 Our primary methods include:

 - Education- informing and training faith communities and others on what we know about children's issues.